 50 Point Rewards

-This new level lets you redeem points for brewed coffee, hot tea or bakery items.
-Previously, these inexpensive items weren’t worth wasting a 125 point reward on, so what about now?
+This level lets you redeem points for brewed coffee, hot tea or limited bakery items.

 150 Point Rewards

-This is point level that I’m sure most closely matches the redemptions many people were making with their stars – coffee drinks.
-This level now includes breakfast sandwiches and parfaits, “cause everyone loves parfait” (if anyone gets this reference, please reply and let me know).
+This is point level I’d bet it the most popular with everyday members.
+Besides most handcrafted drinks, this level also includes breakfast sandwiches and parfaits, “cause everyone loves parfait” (if anyone gets this reference, please reply and let me know).

 Before looking at coffee drinks, let’s view what might be the worst redemption ever.
-Never should you ever use 150 stars to get a $2.25 KIND bar.
+You should never use 150 stars to get a $2.25 KIND bar.